-This work has been performed in the framework of the H2020 projects 5G NORMA (Grant Agreement No. 671584) and 5G-MoNArch (Grant Agreement No. 761445), part of the Fifth Generation Public Private Partnership (5G-PPP) program partially funded by the European Commission within the Horizon 2020 Framework Program.
+This work has been performed in the framework of the H2020-ICT-2014-2 project 5G NORMA (Grant Agreement No. 671584) and within the 5G-MoNArch project, part of the Phase II of the 5th Generation Public Private Partnership (5G-PPP) program partially funded by the European Commission within the Horizon 2020 Framework Program.